nikhar-tale/nikhar-tale/README.md

 <div align="center">

-💬 *"Clean code always looks like it was written by someone who cares." — Robert C. Martin*
+💬 *"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."* — Martin Fowler

 </div>